NoNickeD/NoNickeD/README.md

 ### Hi there,

-🔎 Lots of repos around different projects and random information.
+Repos for cloud (Azure) and Kubernetes.
 Take a look around!

 Thanks for visiting!